Richard Penderel

+Biography

 Penderel was born in Tong, Shropshire, of yeoman stock, the third son of William Penderel.
 His family were Catholic, and were the tenants of the farm of Hobbal Grange in Tong.
 Their landlord was another Catholic, Basil Fitzherbert of Boscobel House, about 3 mi away.

 Richard Penderel was the life tenant of the farm by 1651, by which time it is assumed that his father had already died.
 Early in the morning of 4 September 1651, Penderel was summoned to meet the king, Charles II, at White Ladies Priory, in Shropshire, shortly after Charles had fled from the field of the Battle of Worcester.
 Penderel's second eldest brother John and youngest brother George were servants at the priory, while another brother Humphrey ran the mill nearby.
 Richard Penderel was charged with protecting the king.
 He disguised Charles as a woodman, "William Jones", giving him a rough haircut and some of Penderel's own clothes, and hid Charles in a coppice while it rained during the rest of the day.
 He took Charles to his farmhouse that evening, before starting on the journey to Wales.
 In the morning, they sought shelter at Madeley from Francis Wolfe, another Catholic of Penderel's acquaintance, but finding the crossings of the River Severn were guarded by Oliver Cromwell's soldiers, they returned to Hobbal Grange on Saturday 5 September.
 Charles travelled on to Boscobel House, where Penderel's eldest brother William was caretaker.
 William Penderel provided Charles with a ladder to hide along with Colonel William Careless in the Royal Oak (sometimes known as "Penderel's Oak") and distracted the soldiers who were searching for him.